Simulate Time-integrated Coarse-grained Molecular Dynamics with Multi-Scale Graph Networks: Experiments

-\textbf{Accurate polymer $\rgyration$ estimation using learned simulation.} We train our model on 100 short class-I MD trajectories (with 10 trajectories for validation) of 50k $\tau$, and evaluate on 40 testing class-II polymers using trajectories of 5M $\tau$ (100x longer).
-We take CG modeling one step further by grouping every 100 beads into a super CG-bead (\cref{fig:chain}~(d)).
-For accurate $\rgyration$ prediction, we use another neural network that inputs the coarse-level latent graph representation to fit the residual of $\rgyration$ computed from the coarse-level states (as opposed to the fine-level states).
-A time integration of $\Delta t = 5 \tau$ is used, so every step of the learned simulator models the integrated dynamics of 500 steps from training trajectories.
-At test time, we use the learned simulator to generate 5M $\tau$ trajectories and compute properties.
-With the system significantly simplified by coarse-graining, long and stable simulation can be achieved without using a Score GNN for refinement.

-We compare our model to two supervised-learning (SL) baseline models, one based on GNN and another based on long short-term memory \citep{hochreiter1997long} (LSTM) networks.
-SL models input the polymer graph structure and directly predict the mean and variance of $\rgyration$ without learning the dynamics (details in Method). \cref{fig:chain}~(e) and (f) shows the prediction of $\langle \rgyration \rangle$ of two baseline SL models, while \cref{fig:chain}~(g) shows the performance of our learned simulator. \cref{tab:chain_results} summarizes more performance metrics.
-Our method significantly outperforms the baseline models and estimation from short 50k $\tau$ MD trajectories (\cref{fig:chain}~(c)) in all metrics.
+\textbf{Estimate $\rgyration$ using learned simulation.} In \cref{fig:chain_results} we demonstrate the experimental results on mean $\rgyration$ prediction across 40 testing polymers.
+The first panel shows the prediction made by short simulations of the same length as the training data will result in high-variance and poor recovery of mean $\rgyration$ due to insufficient simulation time.
+The second the third panels show the results of two baseline supervised learning (SL) models: one based on GNN and another based on long short-term memory (LSTM)~\citep{hochreiter1997long} networks.
+SL models input the polymer graph structure and directly predict the mean and variance of $\rgyration$ without learning the dynamics.
+These supervised learning models exhibit a systematic bias, possibly due to the distribution shift from training class-I polymers to testing class-II polymers.
+The fourth panel shows the results of our learned simulator, which demonstrates accurate recovery of $\langle \rgyration \rangle$ and significantly outperforms the baseline models.
+This result shows that our model is able to learn dynamics transferrable to different chemical compositions and longer time horizons. \cref{tab:chain_results} summarizes more performance metrics.
+Our method significantly outperforms the baseline models and estimation from short 50k $\tau$ MD trajectories in all metrics.
 In particular, the earth mover's distance (EMD) is a measure of distribution discrepancy.
-A lower EMD indicates a better match between the predicted $\rgyration$ distribution and the ground truth.
-With only short trajectories for training, The SL models can only fit the high-variance statistics and produce poor results.
-Our testing polymers come from a different distribution from training.
-We, therefore, observe a systematic underestimation for the SL baseline.
-On the other hand, our learned simulator learns dynamics that generalize to a different class of polymers and longer time horizon, and produces accurate long-time property estimation.
+A lower EMD indicates a better match between the predicted $\rgyration$ distribution and the ground truth (\cref{tab:chain_results}).
+We also experiment with the existing learned simulator model \citep{sanchez2020learning} without modifications but find it quickly diverges under the long-time simulation task setup.